Search Results

 Mistake #2: Underestimating the impact of noncompliance

-Another common misconception is that fines are minimal should you get caught with outdated posters.
-The truth is, fines can be substantial, and they add up quickly if you have multiple violations.
-On the federal level, fines can be more than $41,000 per location for posting violations.
-On a state and local level, the government posting fines are typically from $100 to $1,000 per violation.
-(Each posting carries its own fines because every agency and posting law is different.)
-Employers also face increased liability in employment lawsuits when they have not posted the proper notices.
+Another common misconception is that fines for outdated posters are minimal.
+In reality, they can be substantial — and can add up fast if there are multiple violations.
+At the federal level, posting fines can exceed $43,000 per location.
+State and local fines typically range from $100 to $1,000 per violation, depending on the agency and specific posting law.
+Employers may also face increased liability in employment lawsuits if the proper notices aren’t displayed.

 Mistake #3: Ignoring the possibility of getting caught

 While it’s true government agents typically don’t go door to door checking posters, you run the risk of a review should an agency visit for other reasons.
 It could be a Form I-9 audit, an OSHA inspection, an EEOC onsite investigation or even a Department of Labor (DOL) follow-up to an employee complaint.
-The complaint or investigation could be completely unrelated to labor law posters, but the agencies will check posting compliance as part of the visit.
+Even if the visit isn’t related to labor law posters, agencies may check posting compliance while onsite..

 Mistake #4: Assuming there’s a one-stop shop for free government posters